MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-**Peter udfyld de sidste**
-We had one group member whose credits we used troughout the project phase.
-S214497 used a total of ... euro ....
+We used $50,03, the complete credits from one group member.
+The credits ran out on the last day.
+Of the $50, $49,30	were used on the Compute Engine.
+The multiple failed attempts (due to disconnection) had a significant cost as time was spent reconnecting and redoing computations.

 ## Overall discussion of project